david-sauvage/effective-java-summary/README.md

 __Item 21 : Design interfaces for posterity__

-With Java 8, it's now possible to add new methods in interfaces without breaking old implemetations thanks to default methods.
+With Java 8, it's now possible to add new methods in interfaces without breaking old implementations thanks to default methods.
 Nonetheless, it needs to be done carefully since it can still break old implementations that will fail at runtime.

 __Item 22 : Interfaces are meant to define types__